MingLIUUU/epidemioCOVID/README.md

-`epidemioCOVID` contains 5 functions to perform alignment between user-input of COVID gene sequence data in FASTA form and the reference sequence of COVID virus and identify the mutation site of ’the user-input with a graphical visualization of the mutation site in the sequence.
+`epidemioCOVID` contains 5 functions to perform alignment between user-input of COVID gene sequence data in FASTA form and the reference sequence of COVID virus, and to identify the conserved site of ’the user-input with a graphical visualization of the conserved site in the sequence.
 The *readFASTA* is function that read the FASTA format file and turn it into input accepted by other functions.
 The *preAlign* function that prepare the mutiple sequnence set object generate by